is Cádiz worth visiting?

 Average temperatures during summer are between 22 (early June) and 28 °C (August), when it’s also a good time to spend time at the beach, even if it’s still not too hot to go sightseeing, avoiding the warmest hours of the day.

 Summer is also the time of the year when most tourists visit Cádiz and other Andalusian coastal locations.
-For this reason, we suggest traveling during spring or autumn.
-Temperatures are between 19 and 23 °C, so still pleasant and warm, even if not ideal to go to the beach.
-Winters are also a good time to visit Cádiz, in particular, if during the Carnival celebrations in February/March.
+For this reason, I suggest travelling during spring or autumn.
+Temperatures are between 19 and 23°C, so still pleasant and warm, even if not ideal to go to the beach.
+Winter is also a good time to visit Cádiz, in particular, if it is during the Carnival celebrations in February/March.

 Is Cádiz worth visiting?